PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 LayoutState, both surrounding sequences, dependencies, and TensorFlow behavior remain unchanged.

+Both adjacent ReLU/Split/Conv/ReLU/Concat post-transpose results are now retained as `_post_sinet_relu_split_conv_concat_stats` and `_terminal_relu_split_conv_concat_stats`.
+Their one-counter dictionaries are complete owner mutation evidence but remain unconsumed in this unit.

+The focused owner and boundary gate passes `389 passed in 18.39s`, the concrete rewrite fixture passes, and the branch-changed broad suite passes `1577 passed in 26.79s`.
+Successful-plan counting, positive-only pruning, live LayoutState, both predecessors and successors, dependencies, and TensorFlow behavior remain unchanged.

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit both adjacent raw `_optimize_transpose_relu_split_conv_relu_concat_posttranspose_to_nhwc_chains()` results.
-Their live LayoutState wiring, the newly retained ReLU/Split all-output predecessors, and the captured Split/Conv/Concat bridge result must remain fixed.
+The next characterized unit should audit the terminal `_optimize_transpose_split_mixed_pre_concat_to_single_post_adapter_nhwc_chains()` result and every other production form of that owner.
+Its live LayoutState wiring, the newly retained ReLU/Split/Conv/Concat predecessor, and adjacent terminal layout owners must remain fixed.
 All retained SiNet callback results, Singleton/Reshape policies, three QKV result forms, and the late summary must also remain fixed.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it